 There are all sorts of exam study review materials out there — the big boy is Becker, but there’s also Yaeger, Gleim, Wiley, Roger CPA Review and lots more.
 You need to go read about each of the study programs to see which is best for you.

 What is in your budget?
 Do you want to do self-study, or a program?
 Live classes?
 Video?
 Online?
 Books only?
 Read about each company on their website.
 This is a great time to use the forums mentioned above to see what other people’s thoughts are on the various programs.

 I ended up going with Roger, and I honestly think that was my best decision regarding the CPA Exam.

-So, why did I choose Roger CPA Review?
+Why did I choose Roger CPA Review?
 Well, first off — my situation is that I was working full-time in public accounting and I have a husband and four children, not to mention various church activities and hobbies (no, scratch that — there are no hobbies or activities while you are studying for the CPA Exam).
-I was willing to spend the money to get a quality course so that I could GET THIS DONE.
+So I was willing to spend the money to get a quality course so that I could GET THIS DONE.

 I did NOT want to fool around with this exam and fail a bunch of times.
 I knew that I would miss time with my family while I was studying, and I wanted to do everything I could to minimize that time.
 So, I was looking for an all encompassing study course that would take me through the whole exam.

 For me, I was deciding between Becker, Yaeger, and Roger.
 Becker was out of our price range, and after listening to a few sample lessons from both Roger and Yaeger, I decided to go with Roger.
 Roger is as entertaining as you can be with the content, and he has tons of silly songs and mnemonics.
 I’ll tell you what though, those silly songs and mnemonics will be there in your head on exam day.
 And that’s really the whole point, isn’t it?